Probate Q&A Series

 Detailed Answer

 When someone dies owning real property, that asset becomes part of the estate.
 In North Carolina, the personal representative (formerly called the executor) manages the estate under Chapter 28A of the General Statutes.
-If heirs cannot agree to divide the land, the personal representative can ask the court for a partition sale of the property.
-This sale converts the real estate into cash, which the estate then uses to satisfy debts and expenses before distributing any balance to beneficiaries.
+If heirs cannot agree to divide the land, the heirs or devisees may seek a partition sale of the property.
+This sale converts the real estate into cash, which may then be available to satisfy debts and expenses before distributing any balance to beneficiaries, depending on the estate administration and the nature of the proceeding.

 1. Appointment and Authority of the Personal Representative